-If at any time cli-kintone does not finish it's process, you can use the shortcut CTRL+C to cancel the current process that's running.
+If at any time cli-kintone does not finish it's process, the shortcut CTRL+C can be used to cancel the current process that's running.

 STEP 2: Use an API Token to display data

-You can input and output data without entering a password if you use an API token.
+It is possible to input and output data without entering a password by using an API token.
 Using an API token has the following benefits: